Club Español de Madrid: Copa del Rey Runners-Up

 Despite a two-year spell in Madrid FC between 1906 and 1908, Antonio Neyra become the team captain again upon his return, and in 1909, under his captaincy, Español de Madrid won the Campeonato Regional Centro for the second and last time in their history and thus qualified for the 1909 Copa del Rey.
 The team also had the likes of Armando and José Giralt, José Carruana, Antonio Morales and Manuel Yarza.
-In the semi-final they defeated FC Barcelona 3-2, but then lost 3-1 in the final to Club Ciclista (which would later become Real Sociedad), with José Giralt netting the Español goal.
+In the semi-final they defeated FC Barcelona 3–2, but then lost 3–1 in the final to Club Ciclista (which would later become Real Sociedad), with José Giralt netting the Español goal.

 In 1910 two rival Copa competitions were organised and Español de Madrid played in the Copa FEF along with FC Barcelona and Deportivo de La Coruña.
 It was played as a mini-league and both FC Barcelona and Español de Madrid beat Deportivo, meaning that the title was to be decided in the match between FC Barcelona and Español de Madrid.
-Neyra's team netted two goals inside the first 15 minutes thanks to a brace from Vicente Buylla, but FC Barcelona pulled off a comeback and won the match 3-2 courtesy of a goal in the last-minute from Pepe Rodríguez.
+Neyra's team netted two goals inside the first 15 minutes thanks to a brace from Vicente Buylla, but FC Barcelona pulled off a comeback and won the match 3–2 courtesy of a goal in the last-minute from Pepe Rodríguez.

 Decline and Collapse

-In 1911, Español de Madrid withdrew from the Centro Regional Federation, and thus from November to the beginning of the new year, there is news that confirms that the club could not play official matches due to its withdrawn, which is probably why the club disappeared.
+In 1911, Español de Madrid withdrew from the Federación Regional Centro, and thus from November to the beginning of the new year.

+The last recorded record of a Español FC participation in an official tournament was in the 1912–13 Campeonato Regional de Madrid, where the team finished 3rd.
+It is believed that the club dissolved soon after.